 Promedior's drug candidates are based on Pentraxin-2, an endogenous human protein that is specifically active at the site of tissue damage and works as an agonist to initiate a resolution process for prevention and potential reversal of fibrosis.
 Promedior's Pentraxin-2 therapeutics harness the innate healing power of the immune system, acting as a master regulator upstream in the fibrosis cascade.

 Normal wound healing consists of 3 distinct pathways: (1) inflammation, (2) proliferation, and (3) resolution.
 Fibrosis occurs when the normal wound healing response gets locked in the proliferation pathway, resulting in a cascade of excessive scar tissue formation that leads to tissue damage and organ dysfunction.

 Pentraxin-2 directs the immune system to turn on the resolution pathway and simultaneously turn off the proliferation pathway, and works specifically in areas of tissue injury.

 Pentraxin-2-based therapeutics have several advantages over other experimental approaches to treating fibrotic diseases:

-Extensive studies conducted by Promedior and its collaborators have demonstrated the ability of Pentraxin-2 to act as an upstream agonist which is specific for the damaged tissue microenvironment across many major tissue types and in several models of fibrotic disease, strongly supporting its potential as a novel anti-fibrotic agent.
+Extensive studies conducted by Promedior and its collaborators have demonstrated the ability of Pentraxin-2 to act as an upstream agonist that is specific for the damaged tissue microenvironment across many major tissue types and in several models of fibrotic disease, strongly supporting its potential as a novel anti-fibrotic agent.
 Promedior and its collaborators have published many of their findings in peer-reviewed journals

-and presented them at medical and scientific meetings.
+and presented them at medical and scientific meetings